-Where there are concerns that a child or family are missing, for guidance see Cross Boundary Movement of Children with Child Protection Plans Including Moving Abroad Procedure.
+Where there are concerns that a child or family are missing, for guidance see Children and Families Moving Across Local Authority Boundaries Procedure.

 If there are concerns that there are difficulties implementing the Plan as a result of disagreement among practitioners or a Core Group member not carrying out his or her responsibilities, this must be addressed by discussion between Core Group members and, if required, the involvement of relevant managers and/or designated practitioners within agencies.
 Where necessary, see Effective Challenge and Escalation Procedure.

 7.11 Changes in Circumstances of a Child who has a Child Protection Plan

 The Conference Chair should be informed of any changes in the circumstances of any child subject to a Child Protection Plan.
 Any professional who becomes aware of a change in circumstance must inform the Lead Social Worker who then has responsibility to inform the Conference Chair.
 This information must be kept up to date.
 Change of circumstances may include: